Fabii23/node-transformer/README.md

-# node-transformer
+# Node.js stream.Transform example

-## On the fly data manipulation with Node.js
+## On the fly data manipulation

-On the fly data manipulation can be achieved with Node.js **stream.Transform** class.
-This class allows manipulation of data without having to read it all into memory.

-Transform streams are streams which read, process, manipulate, then output the data in its new form.
+Node.js provides a **stream.Transform** module that allows you manipulate and transform data.
+It provides the flexibility to operate on a data stream that may not be available all at once.
+Think of streams as a collection of data - just like an array or string.
+With **stream.Transform** you have the luxury of operating on a stream one chunk at a time.
+This is perfect for large amounts of data, streams coming from an external source, or for streams where the entire data set might not be available at once.
+Streaming one chunk at a time, means that you do not have to buffer all of the data into memory.

+### TDLR;

-Transform streams are known as Duplex streams, Duplex streams implement both the Readable and Writeable interface.
+- Transform streams are known as Duplex streams, Duplex streams implement both the Readable and Writeable interface.
+Meaning the are both readable and writable.

-This Duplex property allows you to chain streams together to create complex processes by piping from one to the next.
+- Being Duplex allows you to chain streams together to create complex processes by piping from one to the next.

+---

-This example creates a simple transformer that will transform the content of a sample JSON file and output it to another file.
+## This example creates a simple transformer that will transform the content of a sample JSON file and output it to another file.

 ### Install instructions

 1. Open your favorite console and run the commands below
 2. npm install
 3. npm run dev

+---

 ## Application overview